 - Eliminate under-performing projects to focus on more productive ones

-With PPO, you can optimize your portfolio of projects by aligning projects to your key business objectives, as well as available financial and human resources, and collaborate with portfolio reviewers on scenarios.
+With PPO, you can optimize your portfolio of projects by aligning projects to your main investment categories (Run, Grow, Transform), as well as available financial and human resources, and collaborate with portfolio reviewers on scenarios.

 The Portfolio Optimizer is based on the zero-based budgeting approach which evaluates projects request for resource on an ongoing basis without assuming funding allocation based on historic budgets.
 Within IT Organizations, it is increasing in popularity as it encourages smaller higher value projects that have lower risk of delivering too late.